LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 - Zero down time deployments are difficult with EC2.
 - If u run containers in EC2, management is difficult.
 - If its a monolith, then EC2 is fine.
-- Even if we run as containers in EC2, we cannot run multiple instane of same application in a Ec2 due to port issues.
+- Even if we run as containers in EC2, we cannot run multiple instace of same application in a Ec2 due to port issues.
 See networking section above for details.